 Note: all supporting documents must be in the same business name as the registered business name on ABN Lookup.
 If the business name is different in the supporting documents, you will need to show evidence of the connection between the nominating business and the related business.

-- Provide a description of the business in the relevant fields of the application form including:
+- Provide a description of the business in the relevant fields of the application form (maximum 500 characters for each question):

 - How long the business has been operating